crstmkt/LCARS-Home-Automation/README.md

 Please be aware: Most of the code wont work due to deprecated SDKs or unfinished work.

-The code partly based on this project but was modified by me to fit my needs: https://www.hackster.io/AnuragVasanwala/home-automation-using-raspberry-pi-2-and-windows-10-iot-0dcefc
+The code partly based on this project but was modified to fit my needs: https://www.hackster.io/AnuragVasanwala/home-automation-using-raspberry-pi-2-and-windows-10-iot-0dcefc

 Made the project public for everyone who may be interested in it.
 Feel free to fork it.